Don42/weechat-irssinotifier/README.md

 ## Todo

 1. Make it configurable to notify about current window or not.
-2. Make it configurable to notify only while being in away mode.
-3. Make it configurable to send more details (e.g. local timestamp).
+2. Make it configurable to send more details (e.g. local timestamp).
+3. Make it configurable to notify only after a period of inactivity
+4. General feature parity with the irssi version (as feasible)

 ## Security

 This plugin enforces end-to-end encryption.
 It uses openssl aes-128-cbc for symmetric encryption in the Weechat client and decrypts it on your Android phone.

 ## Dependencies